This is the multi-page printable view of this section. Click here to print.

 Caution

-• If the snapshot capacity usage rate is high (around 90%), replication may be stopped
+• If the snapshot capacity usage is high (around 90%), replication may be stopped.

 Reference

-• When replicating, a replica with the same disk type is created.
+• When a clone is created, a replica with the same disk type is generated.

-• The replica Block Storage can modify the connected server when the replication policy is paused or deleted.
+• Replica Block Storage can modify the attached server when the replication policy is paused or deleted.

-• The replica Block Storage can use the snapshot feature after the replication policy is deleted.
+• Replica Block Storage can use the snapshot feature after the replication policy is deleted.

-• If the replication policy is paused or the replication status is completed, you can modify the policy and cycle from the replica.
+• If the replication policy is stopped or the replication status is completed, you can modify the policy and schedule on the replica.

 Tag

-Volume Group(BM) list page where you can check the tag information of the selected resource, and add, change or delete it.
+Volume Group(BM) List page lets you view the tag information of the selected resource, and you can add, modify, or delete it.

 • Up to 50 tags can be added per resource